chris-barry/darkweb-everywhere/EVIDENCE.md

 * **Haste**
 	* Documented here: <https://haste.ch> - linked right on main page of site

+* **Hushbox**
+	* Documented here: TODO - as of 2014-03-19, site is down on both clearnet and hidden service

 * **img.bi**
 	* Documented here: <https://img.bi> - linked right on main page of site